gotchoices/MyCHIPs/doc/learn-tally.md

     - Unearned gift
     - Payment for products/services
     - Credit lift
-  - A reference number or string indicating:
-    - Invoice or order that contains more detail about what was purchased
+  - A reference number or string indicating an invoice or order that contains more detail about what was purchased
-    - Lift UUID
   - Additional comments
+  - For regular chits:
     - Digital signature of issuer/grantor, making the money binding
+  - For lift chits:
+    - Lift UUID
+    - [Portal](learn-users.md#portals) where to reach lift originator
+    - URL of lift referee
+    - Public key of lift referee
-  - Digital signature of recipient, acknowledging receipt (needed?)
+    - Digital signature of lift referee

-Each setting includes:
+Amendments include:
+  - Amendment type
+    - Operating parameter (setting)
+    - Change of authority
-  - Parameters of the tally to be updated/modified
+  - Property/parameter/setting of the tally to be updated/modified
   - Signature date
   - Signature of the modifying party

 Tally data and chits must be duplicated exactly on the Stock and Foil.
+The order of chits must also (eventually) agree on both sides of the tally.
+Authority amendments can be recorded in any order but should be recorded on both sides.
-However, certain settings may reside only with one side and are controlled by the owner of that half of the tally.
+Parameter settings only reside only on one side and are controlled by the owner of that half of the tally.
 They tell the site agent how to execute lifts on behalf of the owner.

 ### Credit Terms
 This portion of the tally is actually comprised of a series of variables, some